Comprehensive Cancer Control Program

 The skin cancer program strives to increase awareness of the disease and the importance of prevention and early detection.
 It is primarily an education based program utilizing sun safety strategies.
 It is promoted to healthcare professionals and also in worksites, church groups, schools, child care facilities, recreational areas and the community.

-Eastern Idaho Public Health District is proud to be a part of two great community partnerships:
+Eastern Idaho Public Health is proud to be a part of two great community partnerships:

 Eastern Idaho Chronic Disease Partnership